anderkve/FYS3150/book/projects/project4.md

 ## Definitions, notation and units

 We will study 2D square lattices of spins $s_i$.
-Below we summarize our notation and the main definitions we will need:
+Below we summarise our notation and the main definitions we will need:

 - Each individual spin $s_i$ has only two possible states: $s_i = -1$ and $s_i = +1$.